Values and Honesty

 “I will act with respect, honesty, and concern for others and will seek to inspire the same values in our community and beyond.”

-This statement should be regarded as the single most important rule at Deerfield.
+This statement is the basis for every rule found in this book and should itself be regarded as the single most important rule at Deerfield.

 Any community can survive only in an atmosphere where honesty—and the trust that results—is a guiding principle; at Deerfield we value honesty above all.
 Dishonesty is a breach of trust and subjects a student to disciplinary action.
-In the case of lying during a disciplinary hearing, students may be liable for dismissal.
+Any student who lies during a disciplinary hearing may be liable for dismissal.

-Academic integrity is of the utmost importance at Deerfield Academy and should be a guiding principle in the life of every student.
+Academic integrity is of the utmost importance at Deerfield Academy and must be one of the guiding principles in the life of every student.
 At the core of academic integrity is a bond of trust between teacher and student.
-By affixing his/her name to a piece of work, students pledge that, unless properly cited, the work is entirely their own.
+By affixing their name to a piece of work, students pledge that, unless properly cited, the work is entirely their own.

 The first form of plagiarism (copying) may consist of the following: